New Modality Catalyst:

 What are some of your own favorite past projects?
 Why do you feel great about them?

 I'm really pleased that I was able to record the final year of my Frontiers of Computational Journalism course at Columbia.
 This is a deep dive into everything from the design of news recommendation systems (such as the Facebook news feed) to AI for investigative journalism to the ethical implications of automation.

-My interactive art piece Dance Dance Immolation — a video game that shoots people with real fire — also holds a special place in my heart.
+I also co-created the interactive art piece Dance Dance Immolation — a video game that shoots people with real fire — which holds a special place in my heart.